flintlang/flint/proposals/0003-external-calls.md

 ## Introduction

 Contracts can be created "from outside" via Ethereum transactions or from within Flint Contracts.
 They contain persistent data in state variables and functions that can modify these variables.
-Calling a function on a different contract (instance) will perform an EVM Function call and thus switch the context such that state variables are inaccessible.
+Calling a function on a different contract (instance) will perform an EVM Function call and thus switch the context such that state variables in the old context are inaccessible.

 ## Motivation
-Calls to untrusted contracts can introduce several unexpected risks or errors.
-External call may execute malicious code in that contract _or any other contract_ that it depends upon.
+Calls to untrusted contracts can introduce several unexpected risks and errors.
+External calls may execute malicious code in that contract _or any other contract_ that it depends upon.
 As such, **every** external call should be treated as a security risk.

 However external calls are necessary to accomplish key features of smart contracts, including:
 - Paying other users
 - Interacting with other Contracts e.g. Tokens or Wallets

-There have been pre-existing attempts to defined best practices for programming with respect for external calls ([Consensys Recommendations](https://consensys.github.io/smart-contract-best-practices/recommendations/#favor-pull-over-push-for-external-calls), [OpenZeppelin](http://openzeppelin.org/), [Solium Security](https://github.com/duaraghav8/solium-plugin-security), [Mythril](https://github.com/ConsenSys/mythril), [Solcheck](https://github.com/federicobond/solcheck)).
-This proposal will try and integrate these best practices into the language design itself.
-Below are the following causes for concern with regard to external calls.
+There have been several published best practice guidelines for programming with external calls ([Consensys Recommendations](https://consensys.github.io/smart-contract-best-practices/recommendations/#favor-pull-over-push-for-external-calls), [OpenZeppelin](http://openzeppelin.org/), [Solium Security](https://github.com/duaraghav8/solium-plugin-security), [Mythril](https://github.com/ConsenSys/mythril), [Solcheck](https://github.com/federicobond/solcheck)).
+This proposal will integrate best practice into the language design.
+Below are causes for concern with external calls.

 #### 1. Contracts are untrustworthy by default
 ```javascript